-micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.
+ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.

-milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.
+milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppm:

-A required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.